On central limit theorems for Ewens-Pitman model: Introduction and main result

 In particular, in all our statements regarding quenched convergence, all the pre-limit statistics $W_n(t),Y_n(t)$ and $S_\alpha$ (in the pre-limit statistic and in the limit process) are defined on a common probability space.

 We comment briefly on the proof.
-It is well-known that by Kingman's representation theorem, the studies of exchangeable random partitions with asymptotic frequencies $(P_j)_{j\in\N}$ can be translated into the studies of random partitions induced by an infinite urn scheme (paintbox partitions) with sampling frequencies $(P_j)_{j\in\N}$, which decays at a polynomial rate with tail index $-1/\alpha$.
-In the language of Bayesian nonparametrics, the latter algorithm is referred to as the random partitions generated by i.i.d.~sampling from the random frequencies following Poisson--Dirichlet distribution with parameters $(\alpha,\theta)$ (and the Chinese restaurant process is involved in practice); a closely related object is the Pitman--Yor process, taking the form of a random probability measure $\sif j1 P_j\delta_{V_j}$ where $V_j$ are i.i.d.~from a base distribution, independent from $(P_j)_{j\in\N}$, and when $\alpha=0$ this is known as the Dirichlet process.
+It is well-known that by Kingman's representation theorem, the study of exchangeable random partitions with asymptotic frequencies $(P_j)_{j\in\N}$ can be translated into the study of random partitions induced by an infinite urn scheme (paintbox partitions) with sampling frequencies $(P_j)_{j\in\N}$, which in decreasing order decay at a polynomial rate with tail index $-1/\alpha$.
+In the language of Bayesian nonparametrics, the latter construction gives rise to random partitions generated by i.i.d.~sampling from the random frequencies, whose decreasing arrangement follows the Poisson--Dirichlet distribution with parameters $(\alpha,\theta)$ (and the Chinese restaurant process is involved in practice); a closely related object is the Pitman--Yor process, taking the form of a random probability measure $\sif j1 P_j\delta_{V_j}$ where $V_j$ are i.i.d.~from a base distribution, independent from $(P_j)_{j\in\N}$, and when $\alpha=0$ this is known as the Dirichlet process.

-The infinite urn scheme is another fundamental model in probability theory with early developments dating back to the 1960s \citep{bahadur60number,karlin67central,darling67some}; see \citep{gnedin07notes} and references therein for early developments.
-Some recent developments relevant to the component $W_n(t)$ include \citep{durieu16infinite,chebunin16functional,iksanov22functional}, by essentially exploiting the (conditional) i.i.d.~structure.
-In words, most of the previous analysis exploiting the connection to infinite urn scheme only needs the assumption that the asymptotic frequencies decays polynomially {\em almost surely}; that is, $P_j^\downarrow\sim d_0j^{-1/\alpha}$ as $j\to\infty$.
+The infinite urn scheme is another fundamental model in probability theory with early developments dating back to the 1960s \citep{bahadur60number,karlin67central,darling67some}; see \citet{gnedin07notes} and references therein for early developments.
+Some recent works on the component $W_n(t)$ that essentially exploit the (conditional) i.i.d.~structure include \citet{durieu16infinite,chebunin16functional,iksanov22functional}.
+In words, most of the previous analysis exploiting the connection to the infinite urn scheme only needs the assumption that the asymptotic frequencies decay polynomially {\em almost surely}; that is, $P_j^\downarrow\sim d_0j^{-1/\alpha}$ as $j\to\infty$.
 The Gaussian fluctuation in the limit on the first component $W_n$ is due to the sampling procedure {\em given the sampling frequencies}, and the deviation of $P_j^\downarrow$ from $d_0j^{-1/\alpha}$ is not captured in the limit fluctuation (in fact, the deviation is not considered when setting up the question).
-This part is essentially due to Karlin, who first extensively investigated limit theorems for infinite urn scheme with polynomially decaying sampling frequencies.
-The model with such sampling frequencies are referred to as the Karlin model in the literature.
+This part is essentially due to Karlin, who first extensively investigated limit theorems for an infinite urn scheme with polynomially decaying sampling frequencies.
+The model with such sampling frequencies is referred to as the Karlin model in the literature.